Frequently Asked Questions (FAQ)

 We ask that you give us 24 hours notice if you cannot attend your appointment.
 If an appointment is missed then the appointment will still need to be paid in full.
 On booking we will ask for a mobile number and/or an email address so we can send a reminder message 24 hours before your appointment.

-If you are coming for a Core Podiatry appointment please just bring yourself and a up to date list of any medication you take.
+If you are coming for an Initial Core Routine Podiatry/Chiropody Consultation appointment please just bring yourself and a up to date list of any medication you take.

 No. We don’t because we want to give the best treatment we can, which often requires the use of some of our specialised tools, in a sterile medical environment.